Yanglinjun1/LYUtils/README.md

 The following is a log of the changes made to the repository.

+### 11/20/2024

+- Implemented **get_features** method for classification models to get the image embedding features of the input image data.

 ### 10/22/2024

 - Fixed the train/val/test_dataloader in base_dm: added assignment of the corresponding sampler and took care of the shuffle argument